MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

                          --keyvault vaultName
 ```

-To create a _self-signed_ certificate for authentication, use the `--create-cert` argument:
+To create a _self-signed_ certificate for authentication, use the `--create-cert` parameter:

 ```azurecli-interactive
 az ad sp create-for-rbac --name myServicePrincipalName \